Back to Blog

 Code generationYesYesYes

-Engine state awarenessFull (runtime)NoPartial (files)
+Engine state awarenessFull (including runtime)Partial (editor)Partial (files)

 Existing project supportYesYesYes